indygreg/python-build-standalone/docs/technotes.rst

 is more permissive.
 So we build the ``_dbm`` extension against BDB 6.0.19.

-We explicitly disable the ``_gdbm`` extension on all macOS versions and on Python 3.10+ Linux distributions to avoid the GPL dependency.
+We explicitly disable the ``_gdbm`` extension on all targets to avoid the GPL dependency.

 readline / libedit / ncurses
 ----------------------------